ShadoeWraith/art-gallery/README.md

 ## Some of the Art

-Here are 3 examples of the artowork on the site.
+Here are 3 examples of the artwork on the site.

 Go here to see more from [Africa Curated](https://main.d11w62pdls1j5i.amplifyapp.com/)